gvwilson/sensibleadventures/cloudherd/cloudherd.md

 declared ought to be a thing even if it wasn't.

 She tucked them back under her pillow.
-Her room was still big enough for her to sit and gossip with Sensy, but the last time Rash had joined them, it had somehow seemed much too small.
+Her room was still big enough for her to sit and gossip with Sensy or play a game of stones, but the last time Rash had joined them, it had somehow seemed much too small, and having Rash over by himself was---

 She sighed.
-No matter what her mother said, she needed to talk to Sensy and find out why she and Rash were made at each other.  *Tomorrow*, she promised herself, reaching for the dayglass lamp and twisting the cover closed.
+No matter what her mother said, she needed to talk to Sensy and find out why she and Rash were made at each other.  *Tomorrow*, she promised herself, twisting the cover on the dayglass lamp to close it.

 She held it in her hand for a second, wondering if the dayglass stopped shining when there was nowhere for the light to go or whether the light bounced around